 My formal professional training included both film and digital photography in a full range of photographic subjects, from landscape, portraits, commercial photography, to weddings and events.
 After college I worked for a commercial photographer of note, and while his genius and skills were essential to my career, I decided that I would prefer to create my own art and went out on my own.

 Photography, for me, is about the experience.
 I demand that each encounter I have with a subject be an emotional one and a two-way street.
 A beautiful landscape or scene should strike me emotionally and in return, I support it by creating an expressive fine art print that captures a viewer’s attention.
-While most of my work focuses on the American West and Venice Italy, I’ve been fortunate enough to have worked extensively throughout Iceland, Japan, and The Azores Islands as well.
-Presently I am focusing most of my work on two projects titled, The Colorado Photographic Survey and The Venetian Project.
+While most of my "pandemic" work focuses on the American West, I’ve been fortunate enough to have worked extensively throughout Venice Italy, Iceland, Japan, and The Azores Islands as well.
+Presently I am focusing most of my work on a project titled, The Colorado Photographic Survey.

 The Colorado Photographic Survey.
 A lot of my time is spent photographing in Colorado.
 I moved to Colorado in 1998 and immediately fell in love with the mountain landscapes as well as its eastern grasslands.
 The survey includes not only the iconic places of Colorado, but some of the lesser known places that are just as interesting.
 The project will also include stories of some of Colorado’s notable people as well as it’s rascals and rouges.
 My short-term goals include the Maroon Bells, Crystal Mill, The Million Dollar Highway, and all four corners of the state.